DataattractsKay/Schedule-it/README.md

 ### Limitations
 Sometimes, the constraints selected in the program interface may result in impossible scenarios for generating a schedule.
 For example, if there are more groups than available activities in a certain time slot, the schedule may be impossible to generate.

-### This is the max Permutation Combination that I can apply in a lifetime!🤯
+### This is the max Permutation Combination that I can apply in a lifetime! 🤯